 Lio power plant

-Lio power plant is an important hub for electricity supply in West Telemark, supplying both the local and main grids.
-In addition to Statkraft, Vest-Telemark Kraftlag and Statnett are connected here.
+Lio power plant is an important hub for electricity supply in Western Telemark, and feeds power to both the local and national grids.
+In addition to Statkraft, the Vest-Telemark Kraftlag power utility and Statnett are connected here.

-The overall project consists of five parts: Construction, transformer/set-up, control unit, waterway and generating unit.
-The current three-winding transformer inside the plant will be replaced by a pair of two-winding transformers; a production transformer inside the plant and a grid transformer outside.
+The overall project had five parts: construction, transformer and equipment, control unit, waterway and generating unit.
+A three-winding transformer inside the plant was replaced with a pair of two-winding transformers: a production transformer inside the plant and a grid transformer outside.

-The generator and turbine inside the plant will be upgraded, along with the tunnel and penstock in the waterway.
-There will be a new control unit and a new transformer manufactured in Slovenia.
-The current transformer is located inside the power plant, but the upgrade will result in a separate transformer building on the outside.
-The upgrade of the transformer will also help secure the power supply to the local community.
+The generator and turbine inside the plant were upgraded, along with the tunnel and penstock in the waterway.
+There is a new control unit, a new transformer and a separate transformer building outside.
+The upgrading of the transformer will also help secure the power supply to the local community.

-The facility is located near Rukkeåi Stream, which runs into the Tokkeåi and Bandak rivers.
-Tokkeåi has a very valuable population of big lake trout, which uses the Tokkeåi River for spawning and nursery habitats.
+The plant is located near the Rukkeåi River, which flows into the Tokkeåi River and Lake Bandak.
+The Tokkeåi River has a very valuable stock of large-sized trout that uses several areas of the river for spawning and growing.
 The Bandak Delta is also an important habitat for birds and fish.
-Consequently, the facility has been planned with the highest possible protection against oil discharges.
+The plant was therefore planned to provide the best possible protection against oil spills.